sathwik-y/AI-Tutor-Intel/OpenVino/README.md

 ## Setting Up Hugging Face Access

-You'll need to authenticate with Hugging Face to download the Llama 3.1 model:

 1. Create a Hugging Face account if you don't have one
-2. Request access to the Meta-Llama-3.1-8B-Instruct model
 3. Create an access token at Hugging Face Settings
 4. Use your token in the notebook:
    ```python